Cucuzzi Gourd (Organic)

 The original zucchini grown for thousands of years in Europe, these pale green gourds are best eaten before they reach 12″ long.
 With their white flesh and very mild flavor they are versatile in the kitchen and can be used in any dish that calls for summer squash.
 The leaves and tendrils, known as tenerumi, are also eaten in Sicily.
 Fully mature fruit ripens to a woody rind that can be cured and used to make dipper gourds or creative Halloween costumes (octopus? elephant?).
-In our standard squash growing conditions, mature fruit topped out at about 4′ long, but this is the same species used in long gourd competitions – the current world record is almost 12.5′ long!
+In our standard squash growing conditions, mature fruit topped out at about 4′ long, but this is the same species used in long gourd competitions – the current world record, set in 2015, is almost 12.5′ long!
 Rampant, fuzzy vines produce beautiful white flowers that are pollinated at night by moths – in the absence of the right pollinators, hand pollination may be necessary.
 Would be a good candidate to climb up a shade trellis.
 The 1950s song “My Cucuzza” by Louis Prima is an awesome tribute to this garden specialty that may just inspire you to add it to your garden.
 Please take a moment to find it on YouTube – we promise that you won’t be sorry!

 Cannot ship to Australia.